hongtaowu67/checkerboard_ros/README.md

 ## Usage
 Here we demonstrate the usage of the code with a depth camera (PrimeSense Carmine 1.09).

+The checkerboard we used can be found in `doc/`.
+It is a 6x7 checkerboard.
+The edge length of the squre is 2.56cm if printed with a letter size paper.
+The checkerbaord parameters can be set in `include/capture_checkerboard.h`.

 First, calibrate the intrinsic of the camera rgb and depth sensor with Roslaunch the camera with [MonocularCalibration](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) and OpenNI [IntrinsicCalibration](http://wiki.ros.org/openni_launch/Tutorials/IntrinsicCalibration).
 This would provide you with rectified images.